Primary Navigation Mobile

 What should I look out for mechanically?

 Most of the engines fitted to the Volkswagen T4 are fundamentally bulletproof.
-The only real weak spots to watch out for are the 1.9 TD engine’s fuel pump; post-1996 models are considered to be better put together, as well.
+The only real weak spot to watch out for is the 1.9 TD engine’s fuel pump.
+All post-1996 models are considered to be better made.

 9